 - Tingling in the skin

-- Skin may feel hot to the touch
+- The skin may feel hot to the touch

 - Peeling and flaking skin

-Severe sunburn or sun poisoning can cause symptoms such as the following:
+Severe burning or sun poisoning have symptoms including:

 - Blistering skin

 - Pain and tingling sensation